DigitalCommons/shipshape/README.md

 ## Backend

-The backend is a simple PHP script which queries a sea-map site and generates JSON data describing it.
+The backend is a simple PHP script which queries a sea-map or mykomap site and generates JSON data describing it.
 It is deliberately fairly simple.

-[php/api/sea-map.php][1]
+[php/api/proxy.php][1]

 ## Front-end